Intermediate11 min readFood & Beverage

 Controller Configuration

-For meat processing equipment systems, controller selection depends on:
+For meat processing equipment systems in food & beverage, controller selection depends on:

 • Discrete Input Count: Sensors for position, status, and alarms